hatchet/hatchet/docs/getting_started.rst

 Install and Build Hatchet
 -------------------------

-To build hatchet and update your PYTHONPATH, run the folllowing bash script from the hatchet root directory:
+To build hatchet and update your PYTHONPATH, run the following bash script from the hatchet root directory:

 .. code-block:: console

-    $ ./install.sh
+    $ source ./install.sh

+Note: The ``source`` keyword is required to update your PYTHONPATH environment variable.
+It is not necessary if you have already manually added the hatchet directory in your PYTHONPATH.

 Alternatively, you can install hatchet using pip: